saifakhtar09/movie-management-app/README.md

 This project demonstrates my ability to build a full-stack web application with user authentication, role-based access control, third-party API integration, and a responsive user interface.
 All the features work as intended and the code is organized following best practices.

----

-**Note:** This project was built as an assignment to demonstrate full-stack development skills using the MERN stack.